maximtereshchenko/conveyor/README.md

     * Local directory can be used as a source of artifacts and schematics.
 It is defined by a path relative to the directory, where the schematic definition is located.
 The path can be overridden in a schematic
-    * Remote repository is defined with a URL to a repository with Maven2 layout
+    * Remote repository is defined with a URL to a repository with `Maven 2` layout
     * The property `conveyor.repository.remote.cache.directory` defines the directory, where remote directories should store downloaded artifacts and schematics.
 It is relative to the directory, where the schematic definition is located.
 The default value is `.conveyor-modules` located in